PSYCHIATRIC DRUGS

 One type of antidepressants, called selective serotonin reuptake inhibitors (SSRIs), is known to drive people to murder and suicide.
 There are thousands of news stories of people killed by violence as a result of psychiatric medication.
 To illustrate, the following is a list of just a few cases.
 The list could have been much longer.

-• The driver who crashed a bus full of schoolchildren in a Swiss tunnel in 2012 was also under the influence of antidepressants.
+- The driver who crashed a bus full of schoolchildren in a Swiss tunnel in 2012 was also under the influence of antidepressants.
 22 dead and 24 seriously injured children were the result.
-Dutch daily De Telegraaf wrote: “The driver is known to have had mental health problems and was taking antidepressants.”
+Dutch daily The Telegraph wrote: “The driver is known to have had mental health problems and was taking antidepressants.”
 It is suspected that the Belgian driver committed suicide by deliberately driving the bus head-on into the tunnel wall.

-• Germanwings co-pilot Andreas Lubitz, who crashed his plane in 2015, was found to have done so under the influence of antidepressants.
-Daily De Volkskrant reported, “Investigators believe that 27-year-old Andreas Lubitz, who had suffered several severe depressions, locked himself in the cockpit and deliberately crashed the plane into the Alps.
+- Germanwings co-pilot Andreas Lubitz, who crashed his plane in 2015, was found to have done so under the influence of antidepressants.
+The Volkskrant reported, “Investigators believe that 27-year-old Andreas Lubitz, who had suffered several severe depressions, locked himself in the cockpit and deliberately crashed the plane into the Alps.
 As a result, all 150 occupants were killed.”
 And a little further into the article, akathisia is described: “Among other things, Lubitz admits that the antidepressant he takes makes him restless.”

 Antidepressants Don’t Work